Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Discussion and conclusions

 \section{Discussion and conclusions}

 A long-standing discussion regarding the radial abundance gradient from PNe concerns the constancy of its slope across the Galactic disk.
 Previous results suggest either a flattening of the oxygen gradient at large Galactocentric distances \citep[e.g.,][]{maciel09,stanghellini18} or, conversely, a steepening \citep[e.g.,][]{henry10}.
 Part of this disagreement arises from the different methods used to estimate the PN distances.
-To address this issue, in this work, we provide a recalibration of the H$\alpha$ surface brightness–radius relation from \citetalias{frew16}, based on \textit{Gaia} DR3 data, to derive statistical distances for 1,200 Galactic PNe.
-In addition, Bayesian distances are provided for a smaller sample of 440 PNe with available \textit{Gaia} parallaxes.
-Using these distances, adopting the Bayesian method preferentially and the statistical method otherwise, we derived the O/H radial gradient for a sample of 230 disk PNe.
+To address this issue, in this work, we provide a recalibration of the H$\alpha$ surface brightness--radius relation from \citetalias{frew16}, based on \textit{Gaia} DR3 data, to derive distances for 1,130 Galactic PNe.
+In addition, Bayesian distances are provided for a subsample of 415 PNe with available \textit{Gaia} parallaxes.
+Using these distances we derived the O/H radial gradient for a sample of 231 disk PNe.

 We present the two-dimensional distribution of PNe in the Galactic plane and compare it with the expected locations of the spiral arms and the Galactic bar.
-The distribution shown in Fig.~\ref{fig:mw_spiral_arms} supports the reliability of the Bayesian distances derived in this work, indicating that they are among the most robust PNe distances currently available to investigate the radial chemical abundance gradients in the Milky Way.
+The distribution shown in Fig.~\ref{fig:mw_spiral_arms} and the discussion presented in Section \ref{appendix_b} in the Appendix support the reliability of the Bayesian distances derived in this work, indicating that they are among the most robust PNe distances currently available to investigate the radial chemical abundance gradients in the Milky Way.